markhdavid/yidate/README.md

-# yidate - a simple WordPress plugin to format a date in English and Yiddish.
+# yidate - a simple WordPress plugin to format a date in Yiddish.

 ## Yiddish Date Format